rwthanalytics/moodle-local_learning_analytics/README.md

 ### Changelog
 Every change is documented via GIT.
 In addition, we create a summary for every version in separate changelog files.
 All important changes will be documented there.
 We follow the guides from [keepachangelog](https://keepachangelog.com/).

-Each of the plugins has a separate changelog, which you find here:
+Each of the plugins has a separate changelog and separate versioning.
+You can find the changelogs of the projects here:

 - `local_learning_analytics`: [CHANGELOG](./CHANGELOG.md)
 - `logstore_lanalytics`: [CHANGELOG](https://github.com/rwthanalytics/moodle-logstore_lanalytics/blob/master/CHANGELOG.md)